cakephp/phinx/docs/configuration.rst

     directory on your webserver.
 This file contains your database credentials and may be accidentally served as plain text.

+If you do not wish to use the default configuration file, you may specify a configuration file (or a file that generates a PHP array) on the command line.
+See the :doc:`Commands <commands>` chapter for more information.

 Migration Path
 --------------